Azawakh

 Both genders exhibit the breed’s characteristic traits of loyalty, independence, and aloofness towards strangers.
 However, males may show more dominance, especially towards other male dogs, while females may display a nurturing demeanor, particularly towards puppies.

-Feed/Nutrition
+Azawakh Feed/Nutrition

-Feed/Nutrition
+Azawakh Feed/Nutrition

 Proper nutrition is vital for maintaining the health and vitality of your Azawakh.
-Ensure your dog's diet consists of high-quality, protein-rich foods such as real meat to support muscle development and overall health.
+Ensure your dog’s diet consists of high-quality, protein-rich foods such as real meat to support muscle development and overall health.
+You can also add apples as an occasional treat, making sure to remove the seeds and core for safety.

 Look for balanced dog foods designed for medium to large breeds, and be mindful of portion sizes to prevent overfeeding.
 Additionally, always provide access to fresh water to prevent dehydration, especially during hot weather or after exercise.